ccho-mongodb/test-vale-gh-action/README.md

 Other existing and new rules should be added when we determine that they can produce sufficiently low instances of false-positives.

+:warning: Changes between rulesets:
+> Changes to the logic in rules must be made to both the set of rules
+> contained in this directory structure as well as the original
+> ones.
+However, the severity levels are intentionally modified in
+> order to simplify the TDBX workflow.

 Continue reading to see how to install the GitHub action and how to install the rules for use with the CLI.